How to Choose the Right Floating Cover — Selection Guide for Ponds, Tanks & Reservoirs

 If the cover will contact drinking water, food-process water, or any liquid requiring NSF/ANSI or FDA material certification, your options narrow significantly.

-• NSF/ANSI certification neededHexprotect AQUA is available in food-grade HDPE that meets NSF/ANSI and FDA requirements.
+• NSF/ANSI certification neededHexprotect AQUA is available in NSF/ANSI 61 certified, FDA-compliant food-grade HDPE resin.

 • Standard industrial applications — Any product in the AWTT range can be used.
 All are manufactured from UV-stabilized HDPE.